seedinvest/coffeescript-style-guide/README.md

-# CoffeeScript Style Guide
+# Apiary CoffeeScript Style Guide

 This guide presents a collection of best-practices and coding conventions for the [CoffeeScript][coffeescript] programming language.

-This guide is intended to be community-driven, and contributions are highly encouraged.

-Please note that this is a work-in-progress: there is much more that can be specified, and some of the guidelines that have been specified may not be deemed to be idiomatic by the community (in which case, these offending guidelines will be modified or removed, as appropriate).
+It intentionally diverges a bit from idioms, such as _optional function parentheses_ or _use the coolest available syntactic sugar to write it all on just a single line_.
+Aim of this style guide is to be _closer to Python than to Perl_ and to avoid [some readability problems][bad-readability].

+**Please note that this is a work-in-progress.
+Use standard GitHub flow for issuing objections, ideas, contributions.
+Style Guide should be based on consensus, so your ideas are very welcome.**

 ## Inspiration

 The details in this guide have been very heavily inspired by several existing style guides and other resources.
 In particular:

+- [CoffeeScript Style Guide][csg] by Polar Mobile Group
 - [PEP-8][pep8]: Style Guide for Python Code
-- Bozhidar Batsov's [Ruby Style Guide][ruby-style-guide]
-- [Google's JavaScript Style Guide][google-js-styleguide]
-- [Common CoffeeScript Idioms][common-coffeescript-idioms]
-- Thomas Reynolds' [CoffeeScript-specific Style Guide][coffeescript-specific-style-guide]
-- Jeremy Ashkenas' [code review][spine-js-code-review] of [Spine][spine-js]
-- The [CoffeeScript FAQ][coffeescript-faq]

 ## Table of Contents